dvdwright99/beautiful-jekyll/Wright Balance Certification Levels 1 & 2.md

  ![enter image description here](http://i.imgur.com/M3YkCSz.jpg)

 If your student's name does not appear at the top of your client list, use the "Search Email" icon to type in your student's email and it will appear at the top.
 Your student's name will appear next to their email address after you click on "Add Customer" on the right side of the illustration only if they have completed their profile.
-Otherwise, theyts.
+Otherwise, only their email address will appear.

 **Note: To do their Stance Widths, click on the Green Icon next to their email address** In order to do Grip Size Measurements, you will need to complete Certification Level 2.